UnionInternationalCheminsdeFer/OSDM/spec/models.md

 Basically, it is the time given to the API consumer to perform all updates needed to confirm the booking, and trigger that confirmation.

-At the root of the booking structure, two balance elements are provided to clarify the state of the financial exchange between a Retailer and the
+At the root of the booking structure, balance elements are provided to clarify the state of the financial exchange between a Retailer and the
 Distributor:

-- conditional balance is the balance of the booking that is not confirmed.
-It is the amount that will be due to the provider if the booking is further confirmed.

-- confirmed balance: is the balance of the booking that is confirmed.
-Unless after sales takes place on one or more fulfillments in the booking, this amount now must be paid to the provider.
+- provisionalPrice: the sum of the prices of all booking parts that are provisionally booked.
+This includes booking parts from exchange operations.
+- provisionalRefundAmount: the sum of refund amounts of all prebooked but not confirmed refunds and exchange operations.
+- confirmedPrice: The sum of the prices of all confirmed booking parts including confirmed parts from exchange operations minus the sum of all refund amounts from confirmed refunds or exchanges.

 Also located at the root of the booking structure is the ticket time limit.
 This is the time for which the provider will hold a booking in pre-booked state,